bhatti8162/PhraseMaster/README.md

 Real-Time Stats: Instantly see your WPM, accuracy, and time.
 Clean, Minimal UI: Designed for focus—no distractions, just typing.
 Instant Reset: Quickly restart your practice session and try again.
-Responsive Design: Works smoothly on desktop and mobile devices.
+Responsive Design: Works smoothly on Web.

 Preview